-After IP customization is complete, the Generate Output Products dialog box opens, as shown in Figure 2-5.
+After IP customization is complete, the Generate Output Products dialog box opens.
 Output products delivered by the IP are listed in the Preview area.
 Click Generate, which creates an XCI and a DCP for the IP, along with a change log, a behavioral simulation model, and an instantiation template; otherwise, click Skip.